sirixdb/sirixdb.github.io/documentation.md

 ### API documentation

-The [transactional XDM cursor API](/transactional-cursor-api.html) is a powerful low-level API.
+The [transactional cursor API](/transactional-cursor-api.html) is a powerful low-level API.
 On top of this API we built a [Brackit.org](http://brackit.org) binding to provide to ability to use XQuery.

 We provide a powerful, asynchronous, non-blocking [RESTful-API](/rest-api.html) to interact with a Sirix HTTP-server.
 Authorization is done via Keycloak.